scikit-learn-contrib/qolmat/README.rst

         }
     }

-Then with the comparator function in ``from qolmat.benchmark import comparator``, we can compare the different imputation methods while determining the optimal parameters we've requested in the dictionary.
+Then with the comparator function in ``from qolmat.benchmark import comparator``, we can compare the different imputation methods.
+This **does not use knowledge on missing values**, but it relies data masking instead.
 For more details on how imputors and comparator work, please see the following `link <https://qolmat.readthedocs.io/en/latest/explanation.html>`_.

 .. code:: sh